law-wang/roman-site/src/content/posts/2022-09-10-to-ask-why-we-fight.md

 tag: [Reflection]
 permalink: '/blog/fight'
 type: post
-description: 'I always wondered if anyone actually reads these rambles of mine.
+description: "I always wondered if anyone actually reads these rambles of mine.
 After all, my writing is particularly literary.
 Does it matter if it's perceived?
-Does it matter who reads these?'
+Does it matter who reads these?"
 ---

 If something was never perceived, did it actually happen?
 I've been thinking.